lucalista/shinestacker/README.md

 ## Issues

-The support of 16 bits images is still missing.
+The support of 16 bits images is still partial.
 In particular, with 16 bits images:
 * Automatic luminosity and color balance fails due to assertion failures in the Open CV library.
 * Focus stacking modules crashes if  ```denoise``` is differnt from zero due to assertion failures in the Open CV library.
 * Focus stacking modules crashes if  ```exif_dir``` is provided and the directory contains TIFF images.
 It works if the directory contains JPEG images.